Mutiny at sea: the forgotten story of murder and brutality aboard HMS Wager

 Over the next 20 years the Spanish authorities conducted several salvage operations to recover items, particularly much-needed cannon, from the wreck of the Wager.
 This extended Santiago’s interest and control for the first time far to the south of Chile, and influenced the drawing of the present national boundary.

 Even there the extraordinary Wager story does not end, because in 2006 an expedition by John Blashford-Snell’s Scientific Exploration Society had the great success of finding the remains of the ship on Wager Island.
 My book, The Wager Disaster, features an exclusive report of this discovery, written by the chief diver, Major Chris Holt.
 The site is now being studied by Chilean maritime archaeologists.

 Rear Admiral CH Layman, CB, DSO, LVO, spent many years in the Royal Navy, during which he commanded five ships, including HMS Argonaut during the Falklands War, and later the aircraft carrier HMS Invincible.
 He has operated in Chilean waters where HMS Wager was wrecked.
-His book, The Wager Disaster: Mayhem, Mutiny and Murder in the South Seas (Uniform Press, January 2015) is now on sale.
-To find out more, click here.
+He is also the author of The Wager Disaster: Mayhem, Mutiny and Murder in the South Seas (Uniform Press, January 2015)

 Enhance the festive season with a subscription to BBC History Magazine + David Mitchell's latest masterpiece UNRULY - signed and hardback!